Chapter I General Provisions

 Article 2 (Membership Qualification)

-- Auctions operated by the Company (the “Auctions”) may not be attended by any person other than the members registered by the Company.
+2.1 Auctions in the preceding article operated by the Company (the “Auctions”) may not be attended by any person other than the members registered by the Company.

-- There shall be two types of the members mentioned in the preceding paragraph 2.1: “Exhibit Qualified Members” who are qualified to exhibit used cars at the Auctions operated by the Company and to sell by way of the Company’s auction; and “Bid Qualified Members” who are qualified to bid at the Auctions.
+2.2 There shall be two types of the members mentioned in the preceding paragraph 2.1: “Exhibit Qualified Members” who are qualified to exhibit Articles at the Auctions operated by the Company and to sell by way of the Company’s auction; and “Bid Qualified Members” who are qualified to bid at the Auctions.

-- Persons who intend to register as a member shall enter necessary matters in the respective designated enrollment procedure document prepared by the Company and apply for membership of the Company.
+2.3 Persons who intend to register as a member shall notify predetermined necessary matters using the method designated by the Company and apply for membership of the Company.

-- The Company may suspend or cancel members’ registrations if it determines in its discretion that the members fall under any item in the preceding paragraph 2.4.
-Members may not claim compensation for damage thereby incurred
+(ix) Any other person the Company determines inappropriate as a member.
+2.5 The Company may suspend or cancel members’ registrations if it determines in its discretion that the members fall under any item in the preceding paragraph 2.4.
+Members may not claim compensation for damage thereby incurred.

 Article 3 (Payment of Member Registration Fee, Registration)

-- The Bid Qualified Members shall be registered and qualified as Bid Qualified Members from the date on which the Company approves their enrollment as such.
+3.2 The Bid Qualified Members shall pay the member registration fee separately designated by the Company to the Company and be registered and qualified as Bid Qualified Members from the date on which the Company approves their enrollment as such.

-The Exhibit Qualified Members may consign used cars held by them (the “Vehicles”) to the Company, and sell the Vehicles by way of auction in the Auctions (the “Exhibit”).
+4.2 The Exhibit Qualified Members may consign items held by them (the “Articles”) to the Company, and sell the vehicles by way of auction in the Auctions (the “Exhibit”).

 Article 5 (Exhibit Application, Obligation to Apply in Good Faith)